tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 a namespace reference such that different users/tenants can have configuration for the same `GatewayClassBlueprint`.
-An example use-case for this is that infrastructure providers configure the tagging rules for templated resources such as cloud load balancers and the specified tagging will always be applied when a user/tenant creates a `Gateway` using the specified `GatewayClassBlueprint`.
+An example use-case for this is that infrastructure providers configure the tagging rules for templated resources such as cloud load-balancers and the specified tagging will always be applied when a user/tenant creates a `Gateway` using the specified `GatewayClassBlueprint`.